rybinaanya/FCOM22/README.md

 - Build a local database (`makeblastdb`) and run `blastp`using Yih proteins of _E. coli_ str.
 K-12 substr.
 MG1655 as the query; select BLASTP results with E-value < 0.001

 Pool protein sequences of Yih homologs obtained from both "phmmer + blastp" and "nsimscan+blastp" approaches into a single dataset

+2. **Identification of cassette content**
+First, coordinates of genes coding for homologs of Yih proteins were retrieved from GBFF annotation data.
+As was mentioned before, two yih gene homologs were considered as co-localized if the distance between their middle coordinates on the genome was less than 10 000 nucleotides (Fig. 11).
+To put GenBank genome ID and organism name in concordance with mutual positioning of yih homologs on the chromosomes and to study the obtained cassette combinations, ad hoc python scripts were written.

+3. **Construction of protein phylogenetic trees** Protein sequences of Yih homologs were aligned using the MUSCLE tool (Edgar et al., 2004).
+If multiple sequence alignment consisted of less than 500 sequences, protein phylogenetic trees were built by Maximum likelihood algorithm using PhyML program (Guindon et al., 2003).
+Otherwise, FastTree was applied (Price et al., 2010).
+MUSCLE, PhyML and FastTree were run with default parameter.
+Phylogenetic trees were displayed using a web server ITOL (Letunic and Bork, 2006).
+To add details to tree, visualization annotation files for ITOL were generated using ad hoc developed python scripts.

 ### Workflow for RNA-seq analysis